Product • Wellhead SCADA

 What does wellhead monitoring software do?

 Wellhead monitoring software collects tubing and casing pressure, flow rates, tank levels, and pump or ESP data from equipment at the well site and presents it on a live dashboard with trend history.
-When a value crosses a setpoint — a well goes down, a tank level climbs toward the top gauge, an ESP trips — the software pages the right person.
-Merobix delivers SMS and email alarm callouts in under 30 seconds, historizes every point with no retention limit, and shows the same data on desktop and mobile.
+When a value crosses a setpoint - a well goes down, a tank level climbs toward the top gauge, an ESP trips - the software pages the right person.
+Merobix delivers SMS and email alarm callouts typically within a minute, historizes every point with no retention limit, and shows the same data on desktop and mobile.

 Does wellhead monitoring work with the RTUs and controllers already on my wells?

 In almost every case, yes.
-Merobix ships 20 protocol drivers across 7 protocol families — including Modbus TCP and RTU, OPC UA and DA, EtherNet/IP, Siemens S7, DNP3, and MQTT Sparkplug B — which covers the pump-off controllers, VFDs, RTUs, and PLCs already installed on most producing wells.
+Merobix ships drivers for the major industrial protocols (Modbus, DNP3, OPC UA, EtherNet/IP, Siemens S7, and MQTT) - including Modbus TCP and RTU, OPC UA and DA, EtherNet/IP, Siemens S7, DNP3, and MQTT Sparkplug B - which covers the pump-off controllers, VFDs, RTUs, and PLCs already installed on most producing wells.
 Monitoring is added by connecting a gateway to existing equipment, not by replacing controllers.
-Where a site does need control work, the same Merobix team programs Siemens and Allen-Bradley PLCs and builds UL 508A panels, including C1D2 construction for classified locations.
+Where a site does need control work, the same Merobix team programs Siemens and Allen-Bradley PLCs and builds custom control panels, with C1D2-rated hardware options available for classified locations.

 How fast can wellhead monitoring go live?

-A cloud-hosted Merobix deployment is typically live in 3 to 5 days: a site survey confirms what your controllers already report, a cellular gateway is installed and wired to existing equipment, points are mapped, alarm setpoints are configured with your foreman, and pumpers are trained on the dashboard and mobile app.
+A cloud-hosted Merobix deployment is live on a scoped timeline: a site survey confirms what your controllers already report, a cellular gateway is installed and wired to existing equipment, points are mapped, alarm setpoints are configured with your foreman, and pumpers are trained on the dashboard and mobile app.
 On-premise installations on your own servers or VMs take longer and are scheduled case by case.

 Is Merobix wellhead monitoring cloud-only?

-No. The same platform is offered two ways: a cloud-hosted service that Merobix manages for you with a 99.9% uptime SLA, or an on-premise installation on your own servers or VMs with full data residency — including air-gapped networks.
+No. The same platform is offered two ways: a cloud-hosted service that Merobix manages for you with availability governed by the applicable service agreement, or an on-premise installation on your own servers or VMs, with data residing on your own infrastructure - including air-gapped networks.
 Operators choose the architecture that fits their IT policy without committing to a different product later.

 What is the best wellhead monitoring software?

 It depends on your staffing and infrastructure.
-Ignition and FactoryTalk are strong, widely deployed platforms for operators with in-house SCADA engineers and servers to run them on.
-Merobix is built for operators who want wellhead monitoring live in days without standing up servers — every well on one dashboard, SMS callouts in under 30 seconds, flat plans with no per-tag fees, and a Texas-based crew that commissions on-site.
-Pricing is custom-quoted for your well count; request a demo to compare against your current setup.
+Operators with in-house SCADA engineers and servers to run the software on have different needs than operators who want monitoring live quickly without standing up infrastructure.
+Merobix is built for the latter - every well on one dashboard, SMS callouts typically within a minute, pricing that is custom-quoted to your operation and flat once scoped with no per-tag, per-client, or per-protocol fees, cloud-hosted or on-premise, and a Texas-based crew that commissions on-site.
+Request a demo to see it on your setup.

 See Every Well on One Dashboard

-A guided demo on live data, custom-quoted for your well count — or call and talk to an engineer.
+A guided demo built for wellhead operators - wells, tanks, and alarm callouts on live data, quoted for your well count.
+Or call and talk to an engineer.

 Free SCADA operator training